-The goal is to treat the condition whilst minimising the risk of severe haemorrhage, and to preserve the patient's future reproductive potential.
+The goal is to treat the condition whilst minimizing the risk of severe hemorrhage, and to preserve the patient's future reproductive potential.

 Medical management options include methotrexate (a folate antagonist) either administered systemically or by direct injection, or potassium chloride (direct injection).

-Surgical curettage runs the risk of life threatening haemorrhage.
-A preoperative uterine embolisation is an option for reduction of haemorrhage risk 4,6,7.
+Surgical curettage runs the risk of life-threatening hemorrhage.
+Preoperative uterine embolization is an option for reduction of hemorrhage risk 4,6,7.

-Severe haemorrhage is the main complication of surgical management.
-It may result in the need for hysterectomy, and is potentially life threatening.
+Severe hemorrhage is the main complication of surgical management.
+It may result in the need for hysterectomy, and is potentially life-threatening.